Cadence-GitHub/Stouffville-By-laws-AI/README.md

    - `bylaw_revocation_analysis.py` identifies bylaws that revoke other bylaws
    - Voyage AI generates embeddings for these documents using the `voyage-3-large` model
    - ChromaDB indexes embeddings for efficient semantic retrieval using HNSW algorithm
+   - Sample questions and answers are ingested using `ingest_questions.py` to enable autocomplete functionality
    - When a query is received, relevant by-laws are retrieved and passed to Gemini AI
    - If enhanced search is enabled, the system transforms the query into legal language and performs two searches
    - Gemini generates three different responses: